rlugojr/linkurious-enterprise-manual/configure.md

 #### User permissions to the data sources

 Administrators can set fine-grained permissions to end users for each data source.
-See Chapter XXX to learn more.
+See the Administration Chapter to learn more.

 ### Logging